tdavis6/dailySummaryEmail/README.md

 While I will try my best to respond quickly, I can make no guarantees on time nor a guaranteed solution, but I will try my best.

+Please note, I am a novice developer and LLM's were consulted for some of the inner workings (namely calendar parsing and the web UI).

 ## Setup

 Run this in Docker, using the provided `docker-compose.yml`.
 Use the `.env.example` as a guideline for the `.env` file,